 Submission, Receipt and Opening of Tenders/Quotations

 Candidates invited to bid are given at least two weeks to submit their tenders to Brentwood Borough Council.
 The Council accepts electronic bids only, and uses the Delta eSourcing website for all its tender opportunities.

-The Council will evaluate and award the contract in accordance with the agreed award criteria in the Invitation to Tender/Quote.
+The Council will evaluate and award the contract in accordance with the award criteria published in the Invitation to Tender/Quote.
 All candidates will be notified in writing as to the outcome of the tender exercise.

 Further information on the tender process can be viewed in the Council’s Constitution